farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 💥 Chapter 14: Choosing the Right Design Pattern
+# 💥 Choosing the Right Design Pattern

 Let's face it, picking the perfect design pattern can feel a bit like playing "match the superhero to the crisis".
 But the right fit makes all the difference in creating awesome test automation.
 Here's a guide for some frequent dilemmas: